rreece/rreece.github.io/outline-of-philosophy/ethics.md

 Moral antirealism
 --------------------------------------------------------------------------------

+-   The previous three sections are about ethics; the next three are about meta-ethics.
+-   Cognitivism and non-cognitivism

 Thrasymachus in Plato's *Republic*:

 >   Listen then, I say justice is nothing other than the advantage of the stronger. [^RepublicI338c]